It's Your Choice 2019

 All changes in coverage are accomplished by completing an approved electronic or paper application within 30 days after the change occurs.
 Employees should file an application through your benefits/payroll/personnel office to notify your plan of changes.
 Retirees and continuants should file with ETF.
 Failure to report changes on time may result in loss of benefits or delay payment of claims.
 (See Question: Which family changes need to be reported?):

-Exception: If you change your primary care physician (PCP), you may contact your health plan for details.
+Exception: If you change your primary care physician (PCP) or primary care clinic (PCC), you may contact your health plan for details.

 You will receive identification cards from the health plan you select.
 If you lose these cards or need additional cards for other family members, you may request them directly from the health plan.
 Health plans are not required to provide you with a certificate describing your benefits.
-The It's Your Choice Uniform Benefits, IYC Access Plan or Medicare Plus Certificate of Coverage online provides this information.
+The It's Your Choice Uniform Benefits, Access Plan, Medicare Advantage or Medicare Plus Certificate of Coverage online provides this information.

 Present your identification card to the hospital or physician who is providing the service.
 Identification numbers are necessary for any claim to be processed or service provided.